jaihind213/join_and_groupby/README.md

 1. Set Intersection using sketches is faster than the traditional Join & GroupBy! with tolerable error %.
 2. We can tune dataSketces by changing the 'nominal entries' parameter to get the desired accuracy.
-2. We achieved a **98% reduction / 58x improvement** in time taken.
+2. We achieved a **83% reduction / 6x improvement** in time taken, taking approx_distinct_count as the baseline.
 3. Less Time taken = Less Cost $$ 💰$$
 4. 100 million records join with 1 Billion records is Big data, but we ran it on my local mac machine in 99s 😎, so y not **duckdb** 🦆?